stetson06/stetson06.github.io/_posts/2022-01-20-customer-segmentation.md

 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-It would be interesting to run this clustering/segmentation at a lower level of product areas - so rather than just the four areas of Meat, Dairy, Fruit, Vegetables, we cluster spending across the sub-categories *below* those categories.
+It would be interesting to run this clustering/segmentation at a lower level of product areas - so rather than just the four areas of Meat, Dairy, Fruit, Vegetables, we would cluster spending across the sub-categories *below* those categories.
 This would allow us to create more specific clusters and thereby get an even more granular understanding of dietary preferences within the customer base.

 Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender, etc. to give an even more well-rounded customer segmentation.

-It would be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.
+It would also be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.
 <br>
 <br>